 - Pets need a ticket, so that has got to be bought and as mentioned if we travel with more than one cat or pet it may be necessary to leave one in the aircraft’s baggage hold area.
 That will probably affect the ticket price (i.e. the cat in the cabin will have a more expensive ticket!)

 - The phone call to the airline (or brochure) should include details of the airline’s pet age restrictions and companion animal health code.
 These will probably include [this is not a comprehensive list] — (a) a minimum age requirement of 8 weeks and weaned (b) no more than 2 kittens 8 weeks to 6 months of age and weighing 20 lbs or less may be transported in the same kennel (c) a vaccination certificate for all adult cats (d) a veterinarian’s health certificate dated within 10 days for domestic flights and 2 weeks for international flights (e) the airline may require a vet’s note to say that the cat can withstand temperatures within a certain range.
 Clearly, regulations and rules will vary from country to country as well as airline to airline.
+The ‘pet passport’ requirements are complicated.
+A considerable amount of time and attention to detail appears to be necessary unless flying within the EU for instance.

 - The cat travel cage should have sufficient space to stand and turn inside the cage (subject to size requirements if travelling in the cabin).